 17. From the evidence that is now available, the COT concludes that the planar PBBs are likely to be of greater toxicological concern than the non-planar congeners.
-PBBs are expected to have modes of action (MOAs) similar to polychlorinated biphenyls (PCBs), whereby the effects of planar molecules are mediated via the AhR, dioxin-like in character, and occur at exposure levels lower than effects with the non-planar congeners.
-The non-planar congeners are expected to be ligands for the PXR and CAR, the latter being of questionable relevance to human toxicity.
+PBBs are expected to have modes of action (MOAs) similar to polychlorinated biphenyls (PCBs), whereby the effects of planar molecules are mediated via the Ah receptor, dioxin-like in character, and occur at exposure levels lower than effects of the non-planar congeners.
+The non-planar congeners are expected to be ligands for the pregnane X receptor (PXR) and constitutive androstane receptor (CAR), the latter being of questionable relevance to human toxicity.

-18. For planar PBBs, as previously concluded by the COT, the World Health Organization (WHO) toxic equivalency factors (2005 WHO-TEFs) assigned to PCBs could be applied to the corresponding PBB congeners, to determine toxic equivalences (TEQs).
-This would be a conservative approach since the corresponding chlorinated congeners are expected to be more toxic than their brominated counterparts; chlorinated congeners have higher or similar potencies than the corresponding brominated congeners in assays for activation of the AhR, and the available toxicokinetics data indicate slower clearance of chlorinated congeners compared to the corresponding brominated congeners^{2,3}.
+18. For planar PBBs, as previously concluded by the COT, the World Health Organization (WHO) toxicity equivalency factors (2005 WHO-TEFs) assigned to PCBs could be applied to the corresponding PBB congeners, to determine toxicity equivalences (TEQs).
+This would be a conservative approach since the corresponding chlorinated congeners are expected to be more toxic than their brominated counterparts due to their higher relative potencies and lower clearance ^{2,3}.

-19. The TEQs for planar PBBs could then be included with those for other relevant compounds to give a measure of the total intake of chemicals with dioxin-like properties, which could be compared with the tolerable daily intake (TDI) of 2 pg WHO-TEQ/kg bw/day for dioxins.
+19. The toxicity equivalences (TEQs) for planar PBBs could then be added to those for other relevant compounds to give a measure of the total intake of chemicals with dioxin-like properties, which could be compared with the TDI of 2 pg WHO-TEQ/kg bw/day.

-20. With regard to the non-planar molecules, the tumour incidence in the NTP carcinogenicity study, although possibly CAR-related and hence of questionable relevance to humans, could be used to establish a reference point for the purposes of risk characterisation.
+20. With regard to the non-planar molecules, the tumour incidence in the NTP carcinogenicity study, although possibly CAR-related, could be used to provide a reference point for the purposes of risk characterisation.